 General information about workers’ compensation

-Frequently Asked Questions about the recently signed Workers’ Compensation Bill (SB 863), as provided by the Department of Industrial Relations.
+Frequently Asked Questions about the recent Workers’ Compensation Bill (SB 863), as provided by the Department of Industrial Relations.
 This bill made some very significant changes to California Workers Compensation law.

 The California Department of Industrial Relations website contains a wealth of information for injured workers, claims administrators and others involved in the system plus frequently asked questions (FAQ), like “What are the benefits?”

 The DIR website also contains a large number of informational pamphlets and fact sheets for the injured worker.
 They are updated from time to time.
 Fact Sheet Topics include: Basic facts on workers’ compensation for injured workers; Answers to your questions about utilization review; Glossary of workers’ compensation terms for injured workers; Answers to your questions about temporary disability, permanent disability, medical evaluations and uninsured employers.
 They also have Information and Assistance Guides.
 They include checklists on how to file various forms: Claim forms, Requests for QME Panels, Applications for Adjudication, Declaration of Readiness, Petition for Commutation, Audit Unit complaints, and how to dismiss your attorney, amongst many other topics.

 Printable list of district offices of the WCAB.

 Find an attorney certified as a specialist in Workers’ Compensation Law by the Board of Legal Specialization of the California State Bar.

 The Claim Form, which starts the process, with instructions:

 All workers compensation forms are available on the DIR website.
 They include all the EAMS OCR forms, WCAB forms, DEU forms and a lot of “Legacy” forms (older forms before the EAMS system).
 There are a lot of forms that are not EAMS forms, like QME panel forms, spinal surgery second opinion forms and complaint forms regarding QMEs and UR.

 Reference and research material